I am always trying to come up with ideas for my rats and different uses for things I find or have around the house, I

 dangerous I have had stuffed toys that are filled with little plastic balls so

-So that leaves all kinds of other stuff, mine like cat toys, little balls with bells,
+you are safer to stay away from them.
+So that leaves all kinds of other stuff, mine like cat toys, little balls with

-catnip stuffed mice, dog chew toys that are not plastic etc.
+catnip stuffed mice, dog chew toys that are not plastic etc. The baby section has small hard plastic rattles, teething

 are easy for little hands to hold, these are usually bright and fun for the rats.
+I have been wanting to see what

-I have been wanting to see what my guys do with a plastic slinky but I cant
+my guys do with a plastic slinky but I cant

+find mine.
 Homemade is also good.
 I have some peices of wood cut thinly and about two

 inches in diameter that my husband cut from branches.
 He can make tons of